Altai people: Modern spirituality

-Recently, Burkhanism and shamanism has seen a revival in the Altai region which is especially popular among Altaian youth.
-According to recent statistical studies, up to 70 % or 86 % (data of the Research State Institute of Altaic Studies) of the Altaians continue to profess "Altai Faith": Burkhanism, shamanism and other native spiritual cults and traditions.
-According to Natalia Zhukovskaia, the Altaian shamanism is supreme religion of the majority of the Altai people.
+Recently, both Burkhanism and traditional Altai shamanism have seen a revival in the Altai region, which is especially popular among Altaian youth.
+According to recent statistical studies, up to 70% or 86 % (data of the Research State Institute of Altaic Studies) of the Altaians continue to profess the "Altai Faith": Burkhanism, shamanism, and other native religions.
+According to Natalia Zhukovskaia, traditional Altai shamanism is the supreme religion of the majority of the Altai people.

-At present, shamanism is practiced by many Telengits though there is a large amount that also profess Orthodox Christianity.
-Burkhanism is the main religion of the Altai-Kizhi, a largest Altaians' group, but there is a significant number of Orthodox Christians.
-The majority of Kumandins, Tubalars, Teleuts, and Chelkans are Russian Orthodox although there is a significant minority that practice shamanism.
-A few Altaians are Evangelical Christians, and Tibetan Buddhists.
+At present, shamanism is practiced by many Telengits, although there is a large amount that also profess Orthodox Christianity.
+Burkhanism is the main religion of the Altai-Kizhi, the largest group of Altaians, but there is a significant number of Orthodox Christians.
+The majority of Kumandins, Tubalars, Teleuts, and Chelkans are Russian Orthodox, although there is a significant minority that practice shamanism.
+A few Altaians are Evangelical Christians and Tibetan Buddhists.
+There has been a revival of Tibetan Buddhism amongst the Altaians since the 1980s and there are now several Buddhist organizations, stupas and other religious infrastructure in the region.

 In principle, the division into the Burkhanists and shamanists has ceased to be relevant for the contemporary religiosity of the Altaians.
 According to a number of studies, by the beginning of the 21st century, there were practically no traditional shamans or classical Burkhanists anti-shamanists.
-The main one was the single "Altai Faith" (Алтай јаҥ)—a traditional ethnic religion in the form of a synthesis of Burkhanism with the remnants of shamanism and other tribal beliefs and customs.
+The main one was the single "Altai Faith" (Алтай јаҥ)—a traditional ethnic religion in the form of a synthesis of Burkhanism with the remnants of Altai shamanism, Mongolian and Tibetan Buddhism, and other tribal beliefs and customs.